Marrying the Two-dimensional Backdrop to the Three-dimensional Layout Scenery.

 Finally I want to discuss using computer generated paper cutouts to convey depth.
 Carefully selected photos (many downloaded from the internet) are sized and manipulated in a photo editing program like Photoshop and then cut out and pasted onto .040 styrene sheets and then married into the scenery where the layout meets the backdrop.
 This technique is perfect for creating a road that disappears into the distance or for creating more distant features.
 Here are several examples.

-this first example, the continuation of the
+this first example, the

 river and the triangle

 are on a flat photo pasted to the backdrop.
 I glued

 foliage around the edges to soften the transition.
 Looking at this

 photo now, I can see that I can improve the illusion by adding a little

 tan coloring to the three-dimensional gray rock under the far bridge

 just to the right of the